 What Happens at a Checkup?

 When you bring your child in for a checkup, we will look for problems with your child’s bite, teeth, or jaw alignment.
 We could spot several different problems.
 One problem we look for is a problem with the position of a child’s teeth, or their bite because the child sucked his or her thumb.
 Other problems we can look for might be related to teeth that are coming in on top of each other.
-Orthodontic exams are painless, so you can breathe easy when you bring your child in to see us.
+With our digital technology, orthodontic exams are painless, so you can breathe easy when you bring your child in to see us.

 Why Early Treatment?